jonathanhogg/flitter/docs/language.md

 #### Vector Node Operations

-As nodes are values, and thus vectors, tag unary-postfix operations and attribute-set binary operations are able to operate on a vector of nodes simultaneously.
+As nodes are values, and thus vectors, tag unary-postfix operations, attribute-set binary operations and append operations are able to operate on a vector of nodes simultaneously.
 For example:

 ```flitter
 let points=10;20;15;25;20;30;25;35